Get the latest in farmland investing and selling farmlandSubscribe

 As the table below shows, the Cumulative Average Growth Rate (CAGR) of farmland over the last 50 years has been relatively stable, regardless of the time period chosen.

 For our IRR calculation, we use the longest time period available from the USDA database, 50 years.

 Over that time period, the average annual value growth in farmland has been 5.9%.

 An Example IRR

 For an example of above, if we look at a fairly standard piece of farmland in the Midwest or the South, let's assume an annual yield of 3% and an annual growth in land value of 5.9%.
 The resulting IRR would be roughly 8.9%.

 While this is a simplified view of IRR, and actual outcomes can vary widely versus projections, this gives us an idea of the anticipated IRR.

 It is worth noting that this IRR was calculated WITHOUT assuming any debt.

 Additional Note: The information above is not intended as investment advice.
 Data referenced herein is through year end 2017 and is sourced from Bloomberg, USDA Agricultural Land Values Survey, USDA Nominal Farmland Values, USDA Farm Sector Equity Assessment, and NCREIF, with additional calculations and analysis performed by AcreTrader.
 Past performance is no guarantee of future results.
-For additional risk disclosures regarding farmland investing and the risks of investing on AcreTrader, please see individual farm offering pages as well as our terms and disclosures.
+For additional risk disclosures regarding farmland investing and the risks of investing on AcreTrader, please see individual farm offering pages as well as our terms and conditions.